carpentries-incubator/jekyll-pages-novice/CONTRIBUTING.md

 Lastly, published copies of all the lessons are available in the `gh-pages` branch of the originating repository for reference while revising.

+### Authorship

+We would like to credit everyone who has contributed to the lesson, by including their name in the list of authors for the lesson.
+To help us do this, please modify the `AUTHORS` file to add your details when submitting your first pull request to the lesson repository.
+It is not compulsory to include your email address when doing so, but it may be helpful for us to contact you in future e.g. to discuss the publication of the lesson.

 ## Style Guide

 ### Title Case